chef/chef-web-docs/content/data_bags.md

 All data bags are stored in the `data_bags` directory of the chef-repo.
-This directory structure is understood by knife so that the full path does not need to be entered when working with data bags from the command line.
+This directory structure is understood by knife so that the full path doesn't need to be entered when working with data bags from the command line.
 An example of the `data_bags` directory structure:

 ```text